philipknott/philipknott/README.md

 My name is Philip, and right now I'm an engineering student at the University of Colorado Boulder.
 This spring ('23), I will be graduating with a BS in Computer Science with Honors.

+I'm experienced with Frontend Development and UI/UX Design, but am also interested in Machine Learning and Graphic Design.

 Check out some of my repositories!

 <!--